How to Disable Windows Ink: A Guide for Windows Users

 #Disable Windows Ink Using Group Policy

 This method works for Windows 10 Pro and Enterprise editions.
 According to Microsoft’s documentation, Group Policy Editor contains a large number of administrative templates and policy settings, but isn’t available on Windows 10 Home.
-In our testing across 8 different Windows 10 systems, Home edition users consistently needed the Registry method below.
+Home edition users have to use the Registry method below instead.

 Follow these steps to disable Windows Ink using Group Policy: